What meaning do the final words of Habakkuk have for us today? Can Habakkuk help us know how to be joyful?

 The message of the prophet Habakkuk is that our Creator is a very different type of sovereign.
 The Lord answered me, he tells us.

 Adverse circumstances need not threaten our faith in the Lord.
 In fact, the more we commune with Him, the more reverential trust and deep faith we have in him.

 That's different from the way it was with Mussolini.
 The more the Italians came to know him, the less they trusted him.
-Yet, almost to the very end, Mussolini kept telling his listeners that German scientists were developing some new secret weapons which would turn the tide of the war.
+Yet, almost to the very end, Mussolini kept telling his listeners that German scientists were developing secret weapons which would turn the tide of the war.

-Our God has no need to frantically develop super weapons.
-We can confidently say with Habakkuk: Although [the worst imaginable may happen], yet I will rejoice in the Lord (3:17-18).
-No matter how dark the day, we are assured of the final victory.
+Our God has no need to frantically develop super-weapons.
+We can confidently say with Habakkuk: "Although [the worst imaginable may happen], yet I will rejoice in the Lord" (3:17-18).
+No matter how dark the day, we are assured of the Kingdom's final victory.

 Habakkuk 3:17-19 was among the first texts I used as a teenage preacher.
 Over the years it has become the basis for one of my "sugar sticks" (that's what preachers have sometimes called the sermons they turn to frequently).